coy-humphrey/smart-irrigation/README.md

 	pip install awsebcli

-After the installation completes, navigate to the api folder of the project and set up your application:
+After the installation completes, navigate to the Backend folder of the project and set up your application:

-	cd smart-irrigation/Backend/api
+	cd smart-irrigation/Backend
  	eb init

 This will create a setup prompt with several options: